Differentiation (sociology): Differentiation basics

-Niklas Luhmann (1927–1998) was a German sociologist and "social systems theorist", as well as one of the most prominent modern day thinkers in the sociological systems theory.
-Luhmann was born in Lüneburg, Germany, and studied law at the University of Freiburg (1946–1949).
-In 1961 he went to Harvard, where he met and studied under Talcott Parsons, then the world's most influential social systems theorist.
-In later years, Luhmann dismissed Parsons' theory, developing a rival approach of his own.
-His magnum opus, Die Gesellschaft der Gesellschaft (The Society of Society), appeared in 1997 and has been subject to much review and critique since.
+Types of differentiation

 Segmentary differentiation

 Segmentary differentiation divides parts of the system on the basis of the need to fulfil identical functions over and over.
 For instance, a car manufacturer may have functionally similar factories for the production of cars at many different locations.
-Every location is organized in much the same way; each has the same structure and fulfils the same function – producing cars.
+Every location is organized in much the same way; each has the same structure and fulfils the same function: producing cars.

 Stratifactory differentiation

 Stratificatory differentiation or social stratification is a vertical differentiation according to rank or status in a system conceived as a hierarchy.
-Every rank fulfills a particular and distinct function in the system, for instance the manufacturing company president, the plant manager, trickling down to the assembly line worker.
-In segmentary differentiation inequality is an accidental variance and serves no essential function, however, inequality is systemic in the function of stratified systems.
-A stratified system is more concerned with the higher ranks (president, manager) than it is with the lower ranks (assembly worker) with regard to "influential communication."
-However, the ranks are dependent on each other and the social system will collapse unless all ranks realize their functions.
-This type of system tends to necessitate the lower ranks to initiate conflict in order to shift the influential communication to their level.
+Every rank fulfills a particular and distinct function in the system; for instance, the manufacturing company president, the plant manager, trickling down to the assembly-line worker.
+In segmentary differentiation, although inequality is an accidental variance and serves no essential function, inequality is systemic in the function of stratified systems.

+A stratified system is more concerned with the higher ranks (president, manager) than with the lower ranks (assembly-line worker) with regard to "influential communication".
+However, the ranks are dependent on each other and the social system will collapse unless all ranks carry out their functions.
+This type of system tends to necessitate that the lower ranks initiate conflict in order to shift the influential communication to their level.

 Center-periphery differentiation

-Center-periphery differentiation is a link between Segmentary and Stratificatory, an example is again, automobile firms, may have built factories in other countries, nevertheless the headquarters for the company remains the center ruling, and to whatever extent controlling, the peripheral factories.
+Center-periphery differentiation is a link between segmentary and stratificatory.
+An example is again the automobile firm.
+Although it may have built factories in other countries, nevertheless its headquarters remains the center that rules and, to whatever extent, controls the peripheral factories.